Demand for Medium Sized Warehouse is at An All Time High

 “The problem boils down to no new starts in the mid-size range entering the market,” explained Sunny.
 “Not enough developers are building the units needed.
 We’ve seen lots of smaller second hand shed stock below the 20,000 sq ft figure around Nottingham, Mansfield, Sutton Ashfield and Derbyshire.
 But in-between 20,000 sq ft and 60,000 sq ft mark there is little quality around resulting in such demand from competing regional firms.

 Ian Muxlow, from Savills, said: “The existing pool is shrinking and we are left with poorer quality buildings.
 Companies need storage solutions immediately – many don’t want to or can’t afford to wait a year for the developers to start building again.
+It’s getting easier to find a forklift service center than it is to find a warehouse to store the forklift in.”

 “But it is a catch-twenty-two situation.
 If firms find the right warehouse location, often the property is not suitable for their needs.
 But location is key for successful storage.
 We are finding that many firms are willing to strip down and rebuild existing sites to make them match their exact specification.
 This is a strong sign that companies are willing to go the extra mile to get suitable mid-size shed buildings.”